Probing primordial non-Gaussianity with the power spectrum and bispectrum of future 21cm intensity maps: Results

 On the other hand, constraints in the low-redshift band B2 of SKA1-MID show a significant improvement ($\sim2$ times) over those from MeerKAT L-band (see Figs. \ref{fig:MK_cumul_sfnl},\ref{fig:SKA_cumul_sfnl} and \tref{table:forc_all}).
-This can be mainly attributed to the higher sky coverage, which offers a higher resolution in triangle-space, since both surveys span roughly the same redshift range.
+This can be mainly attributed to the higher sky coverage, which offers a higher resolution in triangle-space, increasing the bispectrum signal, since both surveys span roughly the same redshift range.
 Also, the instrumental noise of SKA1-MID is only marginally better than that of MeerKAT.
+Analogously to the previous cases, the power spectrum PNG constraints are insignificant compared to those provided by the bispectrum.
+However, as before, the power spectrum improves indirectly the $\fnl$ constraints, coming from the combined signal of the two correlators considered here, by reducing the correlation between the various redshift dependent parameters in $F_{\alpha\beta}^{P+B}$.

 Considering the most optimistic results ($\kparmin=0.005\;\Mpc$ cut-off) that originate from the cumulative signal over the total redshift range of SKA1-MID and MeerKAT (\tref{table:forc_all}), we can see that the constraints are far from being competitive compared to the Planck measurements \cite{Planck_PNG2016} (see also the grey dotted line in Figs. \ref{fig:MK_cumul_sfnl} and \ref{fig:SKA_cumul_sfnl}).
 Nonetheless, both MeerKAT UHF and SKA-MID B1 SD mode results are only few times worse than Planck, indicating that these HI IM data-sets can provide insightful preliminary tests on PNG and inflation.\\